nsyee/nodejs.org2books/README.md

 # nodejs.org2books
-A script to convert Node.js Documentation to some E-book formats.
+A script to convert Node.js documentation to some E-book formats(pdf/epub/mobi).

-This supports pdf/epub/mobi formats, but epub and mobi are alpha quality currently.
+This allows you to refer API docs with mobile platforms like iOS/Android/Kindle.

 see [here](http://nodejs.org) about Node.js.